 Losses in one jurisdiction, generally, cannot offset earnings in another, and within certain jurisdictions profits and losses may not offset between entities.
 Consequently, losses in certain jurisdictions may require valuation allowances affecting the effective tax rate, depending on estimates of the realizability of associated deferred tax assets.
-The tax rate is also sensitive to changes in unrecognized tax benefits, including the impact of settled tax audits and expired statutes of limitation.
+The tax rate is also sensitive to changes in unrecognized tax benefits, including the impact of settled tax audits and expired statutes of limitations.

 Changes in tax laws or tax rulings may have a significant impact on our effective tax rate.
 The Company reports a liability for unrecognized tax benefits resulting from uncertain tax positions taken or expected to be taken in tax returns.
-The Company's gross unrecognized tax benefits were \$102 million at June 30, 2022 and \$94 million December 31, 2021.
-It is reasonably possible that the total amount of unrecognized tax benefits will decrease between zero and approximately \$48 million within the next twelve months due to settlements of audits and expirations of statutes of limitation.
+The Company's gross unrecognized tax benefits were \$107 million at September 30, 2022, and \$94 million at December 31, 2021.
+It is reasonably possible that the total amount of unrecognized tax benefits will decrease between zero and approximately \$48 million within the next twelve months due to settlements of audits and expirations of statutes of limitations.